Design of AR-15 could derail charges tied to popular rifle

-DALLAS (AP) - A subtle design feature of the AR-15 rifle has raised a technical legal question that is derailing cases against people wh o are charged with illegally buying and selling the gun’s parts or building the weapon.
+DALLAS (AP) - A subtle design feature of the AR-15 rifle has raised a technical legal question that is derailing cases against people who are charged with illegally buying and selling the gun’s parts or building the weapon.

 At issue is whether a key piece of one of America’s most popular firearms meets the definition of a gun that prosecutors have long relied on.